billie66/tech_doc/ubuntu/nodejs.md

 ### install css-sprite to generate CSS Sprites

+If you want to use css-sprite on your cli install with:

     sudo npm install -g css-sprite

 Note: please wait with patience, it will take a few minutes to finish.

+How to use css-sprite on your cli, run the following comand:

+    css-sprite out-dir input-dir/* -s css-dir

+Here you should specify image files needed, css-dir will save the result css file named sprite.css, which can be renamed by -n option.

 ### reference